 Sales and Marketing

-The company’s major customers include HollyFrontier Refining and Marketing, ConocoPhillips, and DCP Midstream, which accounted for 26%, 14%, and 8%, respectively, of Concho Resources' revenues in 2012.
+The company’s major customers include HollyFrontier Refining and Marketing and Enterprise Crude Oil, which accounted for 30% and 13%, respectively, of Concho Resources' revenues in 2013.

-Acquisitions and increased demand for oil and gas helped to lift Concho Resources' revenues each year from 2008 through 2012.
+Acquisitions and the increased demand for oil and gas have helped to lift Concho Resources' revenues each year from 2008 through 2013.

 Mergers and Acquisitions